Alita: Battle Angel

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
-By mapping Alita: Battle Angel against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Alita: Battle Angel within its genre.
+This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+By mapping Alita: Battle Angel against these established plot points, we can identify how Robert Rodriguez utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Alita: Battle Angel within the action genre.

 Plot Points by Act